-To broaden global perspective and enrich our diversity, the District and Colleges have established an International Education Advisory Committee (IEAC) which established an annual enrollment growth goal of 30%, based on the international student enrollments in 2011/12.
+To broaden global perspective and enrich our diversity, the District and Colleges have established an International Education Advisory Committee (IEAC).
+The IEAC set an annual enrollment growth goal of 30%, based on the international student enrollments in 2011/12.
 For Cañada this equates to the following international student enrollment goals: 2013/14 = 51, 2014/15 = 59, 2015/16 = 69 and 2016/17 = 79.
-In the 2013/14 academic year, Cañada has an annual average of 44 international students on an F-1 VISA.
+In the 2013/14 academic year, Cañada has an annual average of 44 international students on an F-1 VISA which is below the goal of 51.
 Although we have increased enrollments of internationals students since 2011/12, we have not kept pace with the District enrollment targets.